Warn Off Your Local Hunt – Belt & Braces Approach

 Make sure it is dated and signed.

-Copy your Warning Off Letter to your local MP
+Copy your Warning Off Letter/Email to your local MP and Police

-Copying your Warning Off Letter to your local MP will alert them to your point of view and also mean that they are aware of your actions.
-This is an important point to remember in the event of any future incidents occurring (in which case you should contact the Police as well).
+Copying your Warning Off Letter/Email to your local Police and MP will alert them to your point of view and also mean that they are aware of your actions.
+This is an important point to remember in the event of any future incidents occurring.

 (OPTIONAL) Inform Hounds Off of your action

 Receiving feedback is not a requirement but it is important for three reasons:

 - Firstly, it’ll help Hounds Off to monitor the growth of Hunt Free Zones.